awesome-pro/neon-website/content/docs/guides/entity-migrations.md

 postgresql://username:password@hostname/dbname?sslmode=require
 ```

-The Postgres client library we use in this guide requires the connection string to be in the following format:
+The LangChainclient library we use in this guide requires the connection string to be in the following format:

 ```
 Host=hostname;Port=5432;Database=dbname;Username=username;Password=password;SSLMode=Require